Bamberg: History

 From the middle of the 13th century onwards, the bishops were princes of the Empire and ruled Bamberg, overseeing the construction of monumental buildings.
-In 1248 and 1260 the see obtained large portions of the estates of the Counts of Meran, partly through purchase and partly through the appropriation of extinguished fiefs.
+In 1248 and 1260, the see obtained large portions of the estates of the Counts of Meran, partly through purchase and partly through the appropriation of extinguished fiefs.

 The old Bishopric of Bamberg was composed of an unbroken territory extending from Schlüsselfeld in a northeasterly direction to the Franconian Forest, and possessed in addition estates in the Duchies of Carinthia and Salzburg, in the Nordgau (the present Upper Palatinate), in Thuringia, and on the Danube.
-By the changes resulting from the Reformation, the territory of this see was reduced nearly one half in extent.
+By the changes resulting from the Reformation, the territory of this see was reduced by nearly one half in extent.
 Since 1279 the coat of arms of the city of Bamberg is known in the form of a seal.

 The witch trials of the 17th century claimed about one thousand victims in Bamberg, reaching a climax between 1626 and 1631, under the rule of Prince-Bishop Johann Georg II Fuchs von Dornheim.
 The famous Drudenhaus (witch prison), built in 1627, is no longer standing today; however, detailed accounts of some cases, such as that of Johannes Junius, remain.

 In 1647, the University of Bamberg was founded as Academia Bambergensis.

 Bambrzy (Posen Bambergers) are German Poles who are descended from settlers from the Bamberg area who settled in villages around Poznań in the years 1719–1753.
 In 1759, the possessions and jurisdictions of the diocese situated in Austria were sold to that state.
 When the secularization of church lands took place (1802) the diocese covered 3305 km2 and had a population of 207,000.
 Bamberg thus lost its independence in 1802, becoming part of Bavaria in 1803.
+The free state of Bavaria and the Federal Republic of Germany gave protections to Bamberg, though the city does handle its own management of properties.